openstack/diskimage-builder/README.md

 * init : a POSIX shell script fragment that will be appended to the default script executed as the ramdisk is booted (/init)

-Third party flavours
+Third party elements
 --------------------

 Pending implementation.
-The idea is to have a search path for flavours.
+The idea is to have a search path for elements.

 Installation
 ============